GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 to the structure as we [introduced the Privacy Sandbox for Android](https://blog.google/products/android/introducing-privacy-sandbox-android/).

-_"We’re announcing a multi-year initiative to build the Privacy Sandbox on Android, with the goal of introducing new, more private advertising solutions.
+_"We're announcing a multi-year initiative to build the Privacy Sandbox on Android, with the goal of introducing new, more private advertising solutions.
 Specifically, these solutions will limit sharing of user data with third parties and operate without cross-app identifiers, including advertising ID.
-We’re also exploring technologies that reduce the potential for covert data collection, including safer ways for apps to integrate with advertising SDKs."_
+We're also exploring technologies that reduce the potential for covert data collection, including safer ways for apps to integrate with advertising SDKs."_